Fellow Passengers and the Broken Record

 A line of an old song returns.

-A friend sends one sentence that does not demand anything.
+A friend sends one sentence that demands nothing.

 The world, without improving much, becomes bearable.

 Maybe life is not about collecting only beautiful people.
-Maybe that is impossible unless one is rich, detached, or living inside a carefully edited social media lie.
-Real life mixes everyone together.
-The sweet, the sour, the exhausting, the luminous, the half-mad, the generous, the petty, the brave, the boring, the ones who stay, the ones who vanish, the ones we miss, and the ones we survive.
+Real life mixes everyone together: the sweet, the sour, the exhausting, the generous, the petty, the ones who stay, the ones who vanish, the ones we miss, and the ones we survive.

+So we make small adjustments.
 We move the chair away from the noise.
 We keep the window open for the song.
-We stop expecting mangoes from a lamppost.
-We stop explaining our whole heart to people who treat listening as a punishment.
-We save our better selves for those who can receive them without using them as furniture.
+We stop expecting fruit from a lamppost.
+We stop explaining our whole heart to people who treat listening as punishment.

 And when a song comes, even briefly, we do not waste it.